 See threats, both malicious and accidental, as they happen.
-Get alerts in real time or use blocking to ensure threats don’t become disasters.
+Get active directory monitoring alerts in real time or use blocking to ensure threats don’t become disasters.

 Detect threats with advanced authentication and file attack analytics to catch malware, ransomware, and bad guys on your network.